JonathanTurnock/ghvm/README.md

 ghvm install
 ```

-The tool will then download the asset and install it in the specified directory.
+The tool will then download the asset and install it in the specified directory, i.e. if the install location is defined a `/usr/local/bin`.

+It will also symlink the asset from the release to the chosen name

 ```shell
 /usr/local/bin/$REPO_OWNER__$REPO_NAME/v1.0.0/my-app-asset (Downloaded Asset)